 TRUST STATUS.
 If the Trust is at all times operated in accordance with the documents establishing the Trust and certain requirements of federal income tax law are met, the Trust will not be taxed as a corporation for federal income tax purposes.
 As a Unit owner, you will be treated as the owner of a pro rata portion of each of the Trust Assets, and as such you will be considered to have received a pro rata share of income (e.g., dividends and capital gains, if any) from each Trust Asset when such income would be considered to be received by you if you directly owned the Trust Assets.
 This is true even if you elect to have your distributions reinvested into additional Units.
 In addition, the income from Trust Assets that you must take into account for federal income tax purposes is not reduced by amounts used to pay sales charges or Trust expenses.
-Under the "Health Care and Education Reconciliation Act of 2010," income from the Trust may also be subject to a 3.8 percent "medicare tax" imposed for taxable years beginning after 2012.
+Income from the Trust may also be subject to a 3.8 percent "medicare tax."
 This tax will generally apply to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and \$200,000 in the case of single individuals.
 Interest that is excluded from gross income, including exempt-interest dividends from the RIC Shares held by the Trust, are generally not included in your net investment income for purposes of this tax.